 Date and Time: Thursday, Dec.
 14, 3 p.m. - 4:30 p.m.
 ET

 October to December has been coined as the “Giving Season” where the American public gives back to nonprofits within local communities to support their missions.
 AmeriCorps invests in those same local partners leveraging the transformative relationship of local mission with national service capacity building.
-This webinar explores the most recent AmeriCorps return on investment studies that demonstrate the value of AmeriCorps programming to relevant stakeholders through analyses that measures the performance and results of programs and builds the base of evidence for future resource allocation decisions.
-We will be joined by a member of the National Science and Technology Council Subcommittee on Frontiers of Benefit-Cost Analysis (SFBCA), co-chaired by Office of Science and Technology Policy (OSTP), OMB’s Office of Information and Regulatory Affairs (OIRA), and the Council of Economic Advisers (CEA) who will share information from their inaugural federal report in this field.
+This webinar explored the most recent AmeriCorps return on investment studies that demonstrate the value of AmeriCorps programming to relevant stakeholders through analyses that measures the performance and results of programs and builds the base of evidence for future resource allocation decisions.
+We were joined by a member of the National Science and Technology Council Subcommittee on Frontiers of Benefit-Cost Analysis (SFBCA), co-chaired by Office of Science and Technology Policy (OSTP), OMB’s Office of Information and Regulatory Affairs (OIRA), and the Council of Economic Advisers (CEA) who shared information from their inaugural federal report in this field.
 AmeriCorps is thrilled to be amongst the trailblazers in this work.
 By continuing to support grantees and other programs with evidence-based activities and initiatives, AmeriCorps is committed to ensuring national service grants bring value to our communities and their members, while increasing equity, innovation, and opportunity every step of the way.